samuelohterion/codings/docs/README.md

 ```
 - where i goes from 0 to pI_size
 - of coures if with p_val < 0 the sequence will decrease
-- actually cst ( p_n ) and add ( p_m ) is a short hand for the much more powerful "pol"-ynomial closure.
+- actually cst ( p_n ) and add ( p_m ) are short hands for the much more powerful "pol"-ynomial closure.
 - cst ( p_n ) abbreviates pol ( [ p_n ] )
 - add ( p_m ) abbreviates pol ( [ 0, p_m ] )